Joséphine Ouédraogo: Biography

 Ouédraogo went into exile and served as an important figure for women's development in Africa.
 From 1989 to 1992 she served as a project coordinator for the Pan-African Development Institute in Cameroon.
 In 1997, she became director of the United Nations Economic Commission for Africa's gender division.
 She was successful in making women's issues a prominent feature in government conferences and task forces.
 In addition, she created a new evaluation program, the African Gender Development Index.
 She became deputy executive secretary of the United Nations Economic Commission for Africa in 2005.
 From 2007 to 2011 Ouédraogo was secretary-general of Dakar's Enda Third World.
 In 2007, she was named one of the 50 most influential women in Africa by Jeune Afrique.

 In 2012, Ouédraogo returned to Burkina Faso.
 She became head of the consulting firm Appui recherche action (ARC).
 In October 2014, Compaoré fell from power after a number of protests that included women brandishing spatulas and brooms to signify their displeasure.
 Michel Kafando was chosen as president in November 2014 after a panel of 23 officials preferred him to Ouédraogo and journalist Cherif Sy.
 After Kafando was sworn in, he named Ouédraogo Minister of Justice.
 She harshly criticized the justice system in the old regime, and one of her first actions was reopening an investigation on the assassination of the president of the National Revolutionary Council, which was blocked for almost two years by the civil courts.
 Ouédraogo brought together 2,000 civil society members, policemen, judges, and lawyers to Ouagadougou in March 2015 to sign a National Pact for Renewal of Justice.
 She served until January 2016 and was replaced as minister of justice by Bessolé René Bagoro.

 Personal life

-Ouédraogo has a husband and three children, and she also has a grandson named Anthony Ouedraogo.
+Ouédraogo has a husband and three children.
 She is a devout Christian.
 She identifies with feminism and anti-globalization.